Ferromanganese: Physical and chemical properties

 The properties of ferromanganese vary considerably with the precise type and composition of the alloy.
 The melting point is generally between 1200 C and 1300 C. The density of the alloy depend slightly on the types of impurities present, but is generally around 7.3 g/cm3.

 Production

 Sources of manganese ore generally also contain iron oxides.
 As manganese has a more negative free energy of oxidation than iron, i.e. is chemically harder to reduce, during the reduction of manganese ore, iron is also reduced and mixed with the manganese in the melt.
 This is unlike other oxides such as SiO_{2}, Al_{2}O_{3} and CaO, which are more stable as oxides than manganese.

-Reduction is achieved using a submerged arc furnance.
+Reduction is achieved using a submerged arc furnace.
 There are two main industrial procedures to perform the reduction, the discard slag method (or flux method) and the duplex method (or fluxless method).
 Despite the name, the differences in the method are not in the addition of flux, but rather in the number of stages required.
 In the flux method, basic fluxes such as CaO are added in order to electrolytically reduce the manganese ore: